-CLIN 4001 Pediatric Dentistry Clinic

-This clinical course prepares students to render dental treatment to pediatric dental patients.
+CLIN 4001 Pediatric Dentistry Clinic 2.0 cr This clinical course prepares students to render dental treatment to pediatric dental patients.
 Students learn to recognize the differences that exist in the delivery of treatment to children and adults.
 Students learn to perform a comprehensive oral examination using all the necessary diagnostic tools to evaluate the dental needs of the pediatric or mixed dentition patient to develop a thorough, comprehensive treatment plan.
 Students will recognize the need for and management of space maintainers.
 Students will recognize the need to refer treatment beyond their expertise.
 Prevention is emphasized, recognizing a child's level of cognitive and psychomotor development and parental cooperation and interaction.
 This course develops the student's skills in the management of both the child patient and their parents, including application of behavior modification skills.
 This course teaches students to be competent in operative dental procedures modified for use with primary and young permanent teeth, including the administration of local anesthesia and pain control.

-CLIN 4002 Endodontics Clinic

-This clinical course enables students to become competent endodontic practitioners by integrating preclinical principles and techniques into clinical patient treatment.
+CLIN 4002 Endodontics Clinic 2.0 cr This clinical course enables students to become competent endodontic practitioners by integrating pre-clinical principles and techniques into clinical patient treatment.
 Quality endodontic patient treatment requires that a practitioner possess and applies basic sciences knowledge in pharmacology, physiology, microbiology and immunology into the various technical aspects of treatment.
 Although a wide spectrum of endodontic treatment is possible, primarily non-surgical treatment of anterior, premolar, and uncomplicated molar teeth will be performed.

-CLIN 4003 Radiology Clinic

-This clinical course affords students the opportunity to integrate principles of preclinical training into the diagnostic process.
+CLIN 4003 Radiology Clinic 1.0 cr This clinical course affords students the opportunity to integrate principles of preclinical training into the diagnostic process.
 Students utilize various types of radiographic surveys for their patient evaluations, including the full mouth survey (FMS), partial FMS evaluations and panoramic evaluations.
 This course should provide students vital practical experience essential to become proficient in diagnostic radiography.

-CLIN 4004 Special Patient Care Clinic

-This course is comprised of two clinical rotations.
-The extra-mural rotations provide students with an opportunity to develop competency in providing community-based dental care.
-The Medically Complex Patient Rotation (of which Dental Auxiliary Utilization (DAU) is a component) provides students with an opportunity to deliver treatment to medically compromised, handicapped and/or geriatric patients.
-These rotations create awareness in students of the dental needs of communities and community health programs.
-Equally important, these rotations demonstrate how financial and social status influence access to health care and, more specifically, dental care.
+CLIN 4004 Special Patient Care Clinic 1.0 cr The goal of this Special Patient Clinic course (of which Dental auxiliary Utilization is a component) uses a clinic rotation to provide students with an opportunity to deliver treatment to medically compromised, physically handicapped, mentally challenged, and/or geriatric patients.
+This rotation is intended to create awareness in students of the dental needs of communities and community health programs.
+Equally important, this rotation demonstrates how financial and social status influence access to health care and, more specifically, dental care.
 The goal is for students to realize and accept their social responsibility to provide care for all segments of the population via their experience in these rotations.

-CLIN 4005 Prosthodontics Clinic

-This clinical course continues introducing students to the clinical aspects of delivering patient care in the area of prosthodontics.
+CLIN 4005 Prosthodontics Clinic 8.0 cr This clinical course continues introducing students to the clinical aspects of delivering patient care in the area of prosthodontics.
 It is designed to provide students the opportunity to use critical thinking skills by utilizing information learned in basic sciences, clinical disciplines, and pre-clinical laboratories to treat patients in a clinical setting.
 Students should continue to develop the necessary skills for gathering diagnostic information, developing a sequential treatment plan, and performing prosthodontic procedures using sound clinical judgment.

-CLIN 4006 Operative Dentistry Clinic

-This clinical course allows students to continue to develop and refine their knowledge necessary to properly diagnose, establish a treatment plan, and perform a variety of procedures with appropriate materials, or manage the patient's care in the context of comprehensive care.
+CLIN 4006 Operative Dentistry Clinic 8.0 cr (2-year course) This clinical course allows students to continue to develop and refine their knowledge necessary to properly diagnose, establish a treatment plan, and perform a variety of procedures with appropriate materials, or manage the patient's care in the context of comprehensive care.